dfithian/dfithian.github.io/_posts/2020-05-05-ghc-profiling-including-docker.markdown

 Since the `.prof` file is not written while a binary is running, it can be difficult to gather statistics for anything service related.
 Below is a script that can be used to ensure your service stays up while you can gather incremental performance statistics.
-Thanks to Rick Owens (`@rickowens`) for the skeleton script.
+Thanks to Rick Owens for the skeleton script.

 ```bash
 #!/bin/bash